 Several presidential candidates have already weighed in on the issue.
 Former Florida Gov. Jeb Bush and Florida Sen. Marco Rubio have both backed the idea of opening the draft to women, while Texas Sen. Ted Cruz has vigorously opposed the proposal.

-The issue should have been broached months ago, once the White House decided to move towards opening all military jobs, Ernst said.
+The Ernst said she thinks that’s an issue that should have been broached months ago, once the White House decided to move towards opening all military jobs, Ernst said.

 "Now the administration has dropped that barrier … so I think the administration needs to take ownership and present a recommendation to Congress," she said.
 "And it needs to be soon.
 They wanted these plans by the first of April."